 We encourage students of all skill levels to apply.
 At a minimum, one to three years of dedicated study on your primary instrument are recommended.
 Our programs are designed to teach fundamental musicianship from the ground up, so the main qualities we look for in new students are academic excellence, passion for music, and dedication to personal and artistic growth.
 Click here to learn HOW TO APPLY.

 In an effort to make popular music education affordable for everyone, we offer Talent-Based Scholarships for all applicants.
-Students who are US citizens or permanent residents may also apply for federal financial aid by completing a FAFSA form.
-We also offer 0% INTEREST MONTHLY PAYMENT PLANS for domestic students facing financial hardship.
-Find out more about these financial support options on our Tuition & Fees page or in our General Catalog.
 You can also contact us at (626) 577-1751 or admissions@ccmla.edu for assistance.

 It's so easy!
 See our HOW TO APPLY page for step-by-step guidance through the application process.
 If you need assistance, contact us directly at (626) 577-1751 or admissions@ccmla.edu for help.